How Much Sleep Are You Losing to Your Phone? Do the Math

 Calories and Weight

 Sleep deprivation increases the hunger hormone ghrelin and decreases the satiety hormone leptin.
-Research from King's College London found that people who sleep less than 7 hours consume an average of 385 extra calories per day — primarily from high-sugar, high-fat snacks.
+Studies suggest that people who consistently sleep less than 7 hours consume significantly more calories per day — primarily from high-sugar, high-fat snacks.

-Obviously your body does not convert every extra calorie directly to fat, and metabolism is more complex than this.
-But the direction is clear: chronic sleep deprivation from phone use creates a significant caloric surplus that works against any fitness or weight management goals.
+The direction is clear: chronic sleep deprivation from phone use creates a caloric surplus that works against any fitness or weight management goals.
+Even modest sleep improvements can help regulate appetite and reduce cravings.

 Productivity and Income

-RAND Corporation estimates that a worker sleeping less than 6 hours per night has a 2.4% higher mortality risk and loses approximately 6 more working days per year to absenteeism compared to someone sleeping 7-9 hours.
+Research estimates that workers sleeping less than 6 hours per night lose several additional working days per year to absenteeism compared to those sleeping 7-9 hours.

 Emotional Regulation

-The amygdala (your brain's emotional center) becomes approximately 60% more reactive when you are sleep-deprived, according to research from UC Berkeley's Matthew Walker.
+The amygdala (your brain's emotional center) becomes significantly more reactive when you are sleep-deprived, according to neuroscience research, including work by sleep scientist Matthew Walker.
 Simultaneously, the prefrontal cortex (your rational decision-making center) shows reduced connectivity with the amygdala.

 All because you scrolled for an extra hour last night.